rond-consulting/churn/README.md

 While the above steps use PyCharm as IDE, all these things can also be configured in other IDEs/editors like Visual Studio Code.

+## 2. Running the code

+### 2.1 Secrets

+For this exploration of churn, a Kaggle dataset has been used.
+The data can be downloaded from Kaggle using the Kaggle-api.
+This api needs a username and key which are defined in the `.env` file.
+See `.env_example` on how to structure this file.

+### 2.2 Attempts

+The main scripts of the churn exploration are located in the `scr` directory:

+* `churn_blog.py` contains the code to reproduce the rond blog on churn: https://medium.com/rond-blog/customer-churn-e94d5b6eee23
+* `predict_churn_follwo_blog.py` contains the code that follow the explanation in here (amongst others): https://towardsdatascience.com/hands-on-predict-customer-churn-5c2a42806266.
+See also the script itself for further explanation.
+* `survival_analysis_for_churn.py` initial exploration of the data.
+* `` creation of a simple churn model to be used for deployment.

+## 3. Deployment

+This repository also contains several folders with different try-outs of api's.
+All of them make use of `FastApi` package.
+Deployment is done using either Deta, or Azure.
+Deta only allows uploading relatively small packages (code and libraries).
+However we need to deploy a survival model, provided by the `lifelines` package.
+This package is too large for Deta, therefore Azure is used.

+### 3.1 Local

+The api can be tested locally by running `uvicorn main:app --reload` from the directory of the particular deployment (e.g.  the `purple_survival` folder).

+### 3.2 Azure

+Steps needed to deploy on Azure (assuming the web-app and container registry have been created already):

+1. Move to the `purple_survival` folder.
+2. Build a docker image using `docker build -t survival .`.
+3. Start a docker container based on the survival docker image using `docker run -dp 8000:80 --env API_KEY=secret_api_key survival`.
+The secret key is provided through a environment variable.
+4. Verify the container works properly by accessing http://localhost:8000/.
+5. Retag the image by `docker tag survival purplecontainer.azurecr.io/survival`.
+6. Log in bij `az login` met de eigen credentials via de geopende webpagina
+7. Also login at the container registry (if needed) using `az acr login --name purplecontainer`.
+7. Push to Azure container registry by `docker push purplecontainer.azurecr.io/survival`.

+The correct working can also be tested using the file `apply_survival_api.py`.

 Project Organization
 ------------